 - 5.2.1.1.
-Develop a detailed Program description for Complex Case Management. - 5.2.1.2.
-Have policies and procedures for the assessment of characteristics and needs of its Member population (including children/adolescents, individuals with disabilities and individuals with Serious and Persistent Mental Illness (SPMI), and/or Serious Emotional Disorders (SED)). - 5.2.1.3.
+Develop a detailed Program description for complex Case Management. - 5.2.1.2.
+Have Policies and Procedures for the assessment of characteristics and needs of its Member population (including children/adolescents, individuals with disabilities and individuals with Serious and Persistent Mental Illness (SPMI), and/or Serious Emotional Disorders (SED)). - 5.2.1.3.
 Have a Case Management System based on sound evidence. - 5.2.1.4.
-Have a systematic process for identifying Members with complex conditions and referring them for case management services. - 5.2.1.5.
+Have a systematic process for identifying Members with complex conditions and referring them for Case Management services. - 5.2.1.5.
 Determine the need for enhanced services that may be necessary for the member enrolled with the CONTRACTOR. - 5.2.1.6.
 Have a mechanism in place to allow a member direct access to a specialist as appropriate for the members condition and needs. - 5.2.1.7.
-Have automated systems to support the case management staff. - 5.2.1.8.
-Have a Case Management System that ensures appropriate documentation and follow-up. - 5.2.1.9.
-Have a Case Management System with processes for initial assessment and ongoing management of members. - 5.2.1.10.
-Measure its performance and member satisfaction. - 5.2.1.11.
-Have procedures to improve performance when necessary. - 5.2.1.12.
-Have a process to review and revise care planning and case management at least once every twelve (12) months or when the members circumstances or needs change significantly or at the request of the member.
+Have an automated Case Management System supporting Case Management staff with processes for initial assessment and ongoing management of members.
+The Case Management System shall: - 5.2.1.7.1.
+Ensure appropriate documentation and follow-up. - 5.2.1.7.2.
+Measure its performance and member satisfaction.

+- 5.2.1.8.
+Have Procedures to improve performance when necessary. - 5.2.1.9.
+Have a process to review and revise care planning and Case Management at least once every twelve (12) months or when the members circumstances or needs change significantly or at the request of the member.